anachrocomputer/6502/asm/README.md

 Implement a file inclusion mechanism.

+Sort symbol table into alphabetical order in listing file.

 Implement a better symbol table mechanism.
 The original was coded (in Ratfor) as a big array with a linear search algorithm.
 We can do better.